Connector Walkthrough

 # Testing your action

-At the bottom of your code editor on Workato's SDK platform, you'll find our debugger console which is perfect for testing and debugging your actions and triggers before creating recipes with them.
+The Test code tab is located under the Source code tab on Workato's SDK platform.
+This is perfect for testing and debugging your actions and triggers before creating recipes with them.

-If all went well (you can just copy our sample code snippets and successfully run the action after making a connection), you should see the debugger console open up with green highlights to indicate a successful action.
+If all went well (you can just copy our sample code snippets and successfully run the action after making a connection), you should see the Recent tests tab open with green highlights to indicate a successful action.
 Be reminded that this only meant that no errors occurred during the execution of the recipe and that other errors may remain such as logic errors.

 # Creating a recipe using your new custom connector